-Allowing patrons to choose between two welcome offers, one tailored toward grinders and the other to recreational players, was a shrewd move.
+PokerStars allows patrons to choose between two welcome offers was a shrewd move.
+One is tailored toward grinders and the other to recreational players.

-The standard package is a 100% match bonus up to $600 – which isn’t all that remarkable on its own, until one considers that it pays out at an unparalleled 50 percent rakeback rate.
-The other awards players who make a $20 deposit or more with $30 in free play.
-This works out to a 150 percent increase in value – also unheard of in New Jersey.
+The standard package is a 100 percent match bonus up to $600.
+This isn’t all that remarkable on its own, until one considers that it pays out at an unparalleled 50 percent+ rakeback rate.
+The other offer awards players who make a $20 deposit or more with $30 in free play.
+This works out to a 150 percent increase in value, also unheard of in New Jersey.

-Of course all of this is not to say that PokerStars will continue its promotional fire sale.
-Keep in mind that both PartyPoker and 888 offered even more in the way of promotional value at launch, only to significantly scale back their efforts a few months later.
-It wouldn’t shock if PokerStars NJ traversed a similar path.
+Of course all of this is not to say that all of PokerStars’ promotions are exceptional—hardly.
+And keep in mind that both PartyPoker and 888 offered even more in the way of promotional value at launch, only to significantly scale back their efforts a few months later.
+In terms of its recurring promos, PokerStars appears to have traversed a similar path.

 Players who have been beaten up by the rake on other NJ sites will receive a modest reprieve playing on Stars NJ.